akumuli/akumuli-datasource/README.md

 You can set the metric name and tags using the `Metrics` tab.
 Note that the query can return many time-series.
 If you wouldn't provide the tags, Akumuli will return all time-series that start with this metric name.
 To choose a subset of series from the metric one can use `Tags` control.
 You can provide more than one value for each tag.
 Values should be space separated.
 Autocomplete works for metric names, tag names, and tag values.

-#### Top-N

-If your query returns many series you may want to choose only some of them.
-This control allows you to specify how many series should be returned.
+When the query returns many series it can be overwhelming.
+It makes sense to limit number of displayer series. `Top-N` allows you to specify max number series that should be returned.
 All series will be ordered by the area under the graph and the top N of them will be returned.
-Leave this control empty to return all the data.
+Leave this control empty to return all series.

 ### Alias